Physics-informed Guided Disentanglement in Generative Networks: Physical model-guided disentanglement

-We define as~$\alpha_w$ a pixel-wise measure of blending between modeled and generated scene traits.
-Pixels which depend only on~$W(.)$ (as opaque occlusions) will show~$\alpha_{w} = 1$ while others (e.g. transparent ones) will have~$\alpha_{w} < 1$.
-We detail hereafter several~$W(.)$ estimation strategies relying either on GAN or physical models whether it is differentiable or not.
+We define as~$\alpha_w$ a pixel-wise measure of blending between modeled and learned scene traits.
+Pixels which depend only on~$W_{\text{Mod}}(.)$ (as opaque occlusions) will show~$\alpha_{w} = 1$ while others (e.g. transparent ones) will have~$\alpha_{w} < 1$.